 - 10 Brake Light Switch

 - 108 SN Control

 - 118 DME Status-Internal Error

 Frequently Asked Questions

-It could be because the ABS sensor wiring from the connector to the ABS module are damaged or shorted.
+- It could be because the ABS sensor wiring from the connector to the ABS module is damaged or shorted.
 The ABS module itself may be defective.
 You will need to use a BMW specific scanner to read the codes in the DSC Module.

-Which BMW models have ABS wheel speed sensor?
+- Which BMW models have an ABS wheel speed sensor?